 I was catapulted into a fast-paced life as a teenager when I lived in modeling agent Eileen Ford’s brownstone in New York , and I lacked the maturity to handle all that came my way.
 I danced at Studio 54, disco roller skated at a club in L.A. with movie and sports stars, partied a little too hard.
 I often found myself in dreamlike situations, and some were more like nightmares.
 The 80’s were a wild time for many, and I did not miss out.

 By my late twenties I had partied enough for several lifetimes and was completely fed up with dating.
 One night, a friend dragged me to a dinner in the Hollywood Hills, and I was seated next to my future husband, Michael Lansbury.
 A week later Mike invited me to a party at his home in Venice by leaving a message on my answering machine.
 At the end he added, “You can bring someone…but don’t.”
-We married in 1990, and two years later our first child was born.
+We married in 1990, and a few years later our first child was born.

 The difficulties I faced as a new mother caught me off guard.
 I had looked forward to motherhood all my life and assumed that caring for a baby would happen naturally.
 Instead, I soon found that I had no clue.
 My beautiful baby daughter’s needs were unrelenting, especially since I thought mistakenly that I should entertain her every waking moment.
 After spending my last ounce of energy attending to my baby, she would then sometimes cry for no discernible reason, and it put me over the edge.
 I found no effective child care strategy to latch onto in the parenting books I read.
 I was deeply disappointed in myself, lost and overwhelmed.